-Replaces particle positions with a Gaussian blur and calculates the contribution from each to the proscribed grid based upon the distance of the grid cell from the center of the Gaussian.
-The resulting data is a regular grid of particle densities that can be used in standard algorithms requiring evenly spaced point, such as Fast Fourier Transforms.
-The dimensions of the image (grid) are set in the constructor, and can either be set equally for all dimensions or for each dimension independently.
+The resulting data is a regular grid of particle densities or convolved parameter that can be used in standard algorithms requiring evenly spaced point, such as Fast Fourier Transforms.
+The dimensions of the grid are set in the constructor, and can either be set equally for all dimensions or for each dimension independently.

-- width (int or list or tuple) The number of bins to make the image in each direction (identical in all dimensions if a single integer value is provided). - r_max (float) Distance over which to blur. - sigma (float) Sigma parameter for Gaussian.
+- width (int or Sequence[int]) The number of bins to make the grid in each dimension (identical in all dimensions if a single integer value is provided). - r_max (float) Distance over which to blur. - sigma (float) Sigma parameter for Gaussian.